thinkinglabs/thinkinglabs.github.io/_drafts/testable-iam-policy-documents.md

 });
 ```

-For this test we need to create some fake IAM Roles.
-This is achieved by
+The test needs some fake IAM Roles.
+This is achieved by including a `mocks`
-including the `mocks` module.
+module.

 ```typescript
 import * as pulumi from '@pulumi/pulumi';